adrianstipanov/adrianstipanov/README.md

 - 👋 Hi, I’m @adrianstipanov
 - 👀 I’m interested in quant finance, algorithmic trading, ML and startups.
 - 🌱 I’m currently learning data science, data engineering and trying to delve deeper into DRL.
-- 📫 I am reacheable on linkedin at www.linkedin.com/in/adrianstipanov/
+- 📫 I am reachable on LinkedIn at www.linkedin.com/in/adrianstipanov/

 <!---
 adrianstipanov/adrianstipanov is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.